tynidev/RL_Overlay/README.md

 ## Extras
 ### ButtonMash.dll
-This is a BakkesMod plugin that automatically joins matches as specator.
+The file `<project root>\bakkes-plugins\ButtonMash.dll` is a BakkesMod plugin that automatically joins matches as specator.
 Install following the same steps as the SOS plugin and then enable in game in the BakkesMod settings UI accesible via F2.

 ### RCONN connection to Rocket League
 The Overlay App can be configured to connect to Rocket League through a remote connection or RCONN plugin in BakkesMod and execute commands to automatically hide the UI elements when a match starts.

 Steps to configure:
 1. Get RCONN password located in file `%appdata%\bakkesmod\bakkesmod\cfg\config.cfg`.
 Look for line that starts with `rcon_password` and take the following value.
-2. Add `.env` file at `<project root>` and add text `REACT_APP_RCONN_PASS = <rconn password from step 1>`  to the file on its own line.
+2. Add `.env` file at `<project root>\overlay-app` and add text `REACT_APP_RCONN_PASS = <rconn password from step 1>`  to the file on its own line.